XorTroll/Goldleaf/README.md

   Goldleaf's title manager will display all the titles installed in the system, both SD, NAND and the one in the gamecart if inserted.

-  You can view these titles' information, icon, install location and Application Id.
+  You can view these titles' information, icon, install location and Application ID.

   Titles can also be completely uninstalled here.
 Keep in mind that deleting a title won't delete its savedata, that should stay on the system.